gringParis/pathfindergame/README.md

 ## This is a vintage memory game

-player has to reproduce a path which is shown to him at the begining of each lvl
+The objectif is to reproduce the path shown on the screen, from the bottom to the top of the screen.
+After install read carfully the 3 lines explaining what to do :)

 ## Instructions to run